jcs090218/JCSCos2x_Lib_src/README.md

 do not think ppl will spent that much of time reading the source code.

 ### Example ###
-* Example file can be download at 'example' direction from the root of the project.
+* Example file can be download at 'example' directory from the root of the project.